QasimAK191/digitaltwin-viewer-itwin/README.md

-# Getting Started with the iTwin Viewer Create React App Template
+# Getting Started with the iTwin Viewer
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Environment Variables